amansur/gettingcleaningdata/CodeBook.md

 ## Original dataset description

-Measurements from the three-axis acclerometer and three-axis gyroscope of a Samsung Galaxy SII smartphone were taken when 30 subjects performed 6 activities.
+Measurements from the three-axis acclerometer and three-axis gyroscope of a Samsung Galaxy SII smartphone were taken when 30 subjects performed six activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying).
 Measurements were taken at 50Hz and were "sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window)."
 Measurements along each axis were reported separately.

 A number of mathematical transformations were applied on the raw dataset.
 These are described in the features_info.txt file included with the original dataset.
 In addition to these transformations, because there were a large number of samples per observation window, additional variables were created to obtain summary figures for each observation (e.g. mean, std, min, max, etc.).